lithiumfox/iRacing-PS-Scripts/README.md

 You can exclude group from export by setting group colour to red.

+You can force a file to save as a 32-bit w/ Alpha Channel by setting it's group color to VIOLET. (decal layers do this by default)

 Export Selected Groups exports only groups which have been colored in yellow.

 The visible layer which hadn't been put into any of the groups is exported to all files.